-The language of feedbacks is ubiquitous in contemporary Earth Sciences, and the 2 framework of feedback analysis is a powerful tool for diagnosing the relative strengths 3 of the myriad mutual interactions that occur in complex dynamical systems.
-The ice 4 albedo feedback is widely taught as the classic example of a climate feedback.
-More-5 over, its potential to initiate a collapse to a completely glaciated Snowball Earth is 6 widely taught as the classic example of a climate 'tipping point'.
-A feedback analy-7 sis of the Snowball Earth phenomenon in simple, zonal-mean energy balance models 8 clearly reveals the physics of the snowball instability and its dependence on climate 9 parameters.
-The analysis can also be used to illustrate some fundamental properties 10 of climate feedbacks: how feedback strength changes as a function of mean climate 11 state; how small changes in individual feedbacks can cause large changes in the system 12 sensitivity; and finally, how the strength and even sign of the feedback is dependent 13 on the climate variable in question.
-14
+The language of feedbacks is ubiquitous in contemporary earth sciences, and the framework of feedback analysis is a powerful tool for diagnosing the relative strengths of the myriad mutual interactions that occur in complex dynamical systems.
+The ice albedo feedback is widely taught as the classic example of a climate feedback.
+Moreover, its potential to initiate a collapse to a completely glaciated snowball earth is widely taught as the classic example of a climate "tipping point."
+A feedback analysis of the snowball earth phenomenon in simple, zonal mean energy balance models clearly reveals the physics of the snowball instability and its dependence on climate parameters.
+The analysis can also be used to illustrate some fundamental properties of climate feedbacks: how feedback strength changes as a function of mean climate state; how small changes in individual feedbacks can cause large changes in the system sensitivity; and last, how the strength and even the sign of the feedback is dependent on the climate variable in question.

-15 1 Introduction
+1. Introduction

-Early efforts to represent Earth's climate with energy balance models uncovered the disconcerting 16 possibility that a relatively small decrease in the solar output might lead to a catastrophic global 17 glaciation - the result of a runaway ice-albedo feedback (e.g., Budyko, 1969; North, 1975; Lindzen 18 and Farrell, 1977).
-Although the issue remains controversial (e.g., Fairchild and Kennedy, 2007; 19 Allen and Etienne, 2008) assorted lines of geological evidence appear to indicate that Earth passed 20 through several episodes of complete, or near-complete, glaciation during the Proterozoic (e.g., 21 Kirschvink, 1992; Hoffman et al., 1998; Hoffman and Li, 2008).
-Follow-up integrations of more-22 comprehensive global climate models have also found climate states with a global or near-global 23 glaciation, though they typically require larger reductions in the solar output than the earlier 24 calculations suggested (e.g., Baum and Crowley, 1993; Jenkins and Smith, 1999; Crowley et al., 25 2001).
-26
+Early efforts to represent the earth's climate with energy balance models (EBMs) uncovered the disconcerting possibility that a relatively small decrease in the solar output might lead to a catastrophic global glaciationthe result of a runaway ice albedo feedback (e.g., Budyko 1969; North 1975; Lindzen and Farrell 1977).
+Although the issue remains controversial (e.g., Kerr 2000; Fairchild and Kennedy 2007; Allen and Etienne 2008), assorted lines of geological evidence appear to indicate that earth passed through several episodes of complete, or near-complete, glaciation during the Proterozoic (e.g., Kirschvink 1992; Hoffman et al. 1998; Hoffman and Li 2008).
+Follow-up integrations of more-comprehensive global climate models have also found climate states with a global or near-global glaciation, though they typically require larger reductions in the solar output than the earlier calculations suggested (e.g., Crowley and Baum 1993; Jenkins and Smith 1999; Crowley et al. 2001; Voigt and Marotzke 2009).